100+ Best Things to do in LA | The Ultimate Bucket List

 Venice Beach Boardwalk

-Walking the Venice Beach Boardwalk is one of the best activities in LA, especially if it's your first time to the city.
+Walking the Venice Beach Boardwalk is one of the best activities in LA, especially if it’s your first time in the city.

-The reason why I love Venice Beach so much is that it's a completely different side to LA from what you might find in, well, pretty much any other neighborhood.
-And there are a lot of fun free things to do in Venice, as well as a ton of delicious healthy food options.
+The reason why I love Venice Beach so much is that it’s a completely different side to LA from what you might find in, well, pretty much any other neighborhood.
+There are also a lot of fun free things to do in Venice and a ton of delicious healthy eateries.

 Venice Beach is the perfect place to just take it all in and people watch.
 You can watch the impressive skateboarders at the skate park, maybe enjoy an impromptu dance performance, enjoy a healthy vegan lunch, or buy some local handicrafts at the pop-up outdoor markets.